Disease Guide ·Cancer Overview ·2026

 Cancer in Dogs - symptoms, vet costs & insurance

-Dog cancer diagnosis and treatment costs $2,000-$20,000+ depending on the type and stage.
-Roughly 1 in 4 dogs will develop cancer in their lifetime, making it the leading cause of death in dogs over 10 years old.
-Early detection through regular vet checkups significantly improves outcomes, but even with aggressive treatment, costs add up fast between biopsies, imaging, surgery, chemotherapy, and radiation.
+Dog cancer treatment costs $2,000-$20,000+.
+One in 4 dogs develops cancer, the leading cause of death in dogs over 10.
+Early detection via vet checkups improves outcomes.
+Costs escalate with biopsies, imaging, surgery, chemotherapy, and radiation.

 Cancer Overview - vet costs and insurance